wenewzhang/mixin_network-nodejs-bot2/README.md

   return Promise.resolve(message);
 } else console.log("unknow action")
 ```
-Not only text messages, images and other type message can be received.
+Not only text messages, images and other type message will be pushed to bot.
 Full message format [introduction](https://developers.mixin.one/api/beta-mixin-message/websocket-messages/).

-Send the READ message to the server let it knows this message has already been read.
-If you don't send it,  the bot will receive the duplicated message again after the bot connect to server again.
+Send the READ message to the server so it knows message has been read.
+The bot will receive the duplicated message again after the bot connected to server again if bot don't send response.
 ```javascript

     if ( (message.data.category === "PLAIN_TEXT") && (message.action === "CREATE_MESSAGE") ) {